rust-lang/rfcs/text/0000-public-private-dependencies.md

 The main change to the compiler will be to accept a new modifier on the `--extern` flag that Cargo supplies which is a list of public dependencies.
 The mode will be called `priv` (e.g. `--extern priv:serde`).
-The compiler then emits warnings if it encounters private dependencies leaking to the public API of a crate. `cargo publish` might change this warning into an error in its lint step.
+The compiler then emits a lint if it encounters private dependencies leaking to the public API of a crate.

-Additionally, later on, the warning can turn into a hard error in general.
+While unstable, this lint will be `warn` by default.
+If the presentatuion of the lint is what holds us back from stabilization, one route to speed up the process is to change the level to `allow`.
+Once we feel comfortable with the presentation, we could then move it back towards `warn`.
+In the 2024 edition, we would change this lint to `deny`.

 In some situations, it can be necessary to allow private dependencies to become part of the public API.
 In that case one can permit this with `#[allow(external_private_dependency)]`.
 This is particularly useful when paired with `#[doc(hidden)]` and other already existing hacks.
 This most likely will also be necessary for the more complex relationship of `libcore` and `libstd` in Rust itself.